 Despite having a tiny little cabin to herself aboard her single-guided yacht, Eleanor needed the ocean and breeze as her creative impetus.
 Being on the move was necessary, but so was solitude.
 She’d opted for a small boat, thinking it would be more “intimate”, except she’d found none of what she sought aboard her 16-passenger yacht.
 “It seems so poorly advertised.
-They make it seem as if you’re going to get this highly personalized and luxurious experience, when all you get is a shoulder-to-shoulder trip throughout the archipelago!” she yelps as she raises her arms up into the air before letting them drop down on her lap with an audible slap, “as a moderate introvert?
+They make it seem as if you’re going to get this highly personalized and luxurious experience when all you get is a shoulder-to-shoulder trip throughout the archipelago!” she yells as she raises her arms up into the air before letting them drop down on her lap with an audible slap, “as a moderate introvert?
 No thank you!”

-I’d remembered reading about Guest-Space Ratios while doing my research on expedition vessels in the Galapagos, and I guess I got lucky using it at as a benchmark of sorts in choosing the Santa Cruz II as my ship during my trip.
+I’d remembered reading about Guest-Space Ratios while doing my research on expedition vessels in the Galapagos, and I guess I got lucky using it as a benchmark of sorts in choosing the Santa Cruz II as my ship during my trip.
 Per this cruise industry “guideline,” any ship that has a Guest-Space Ratio over the number 25 offers greater comfort and space for relaxation and most importantly – reflection and alone time.

 Despite having charming people on board, Eleanor found it hard to have proper alone time for sitting down and gathering her thoughts and memories — it turns out she had wanted to use the Galapagos as the prologue to her own memoir that she was on the verge of finishing.
 The only time she’d found to jot down at least some ideas and thoughts, however, was right before taking off to Houston on this very plane.
-It was both a shock and surprise to me.
+It was both a shock and a surprise to me.

 “Don’t get me wrong, I absolutely loved the wildlife and the beautiful beaches we got to see,” she tells me as she taps on the small sea lion-shaped hair brooch that holds her bun together, “that goes without saying.
 But I never expected it to feel so… claustrophobic.
-Logically, you would think that a smaller ship with less passengers would allow for a less crowded experience… but I’m telling you, it’s their way of marketing that does it!
+Logically, you would think that a smaller ship with fewer passengers would allow for a less crowded experience… but I’m telling you, it’s their way of marketing that does it!
 After the 3rd day and having to listen to my fellow passengers talk constantly about politics, I was just about ready to be left as a castaway on one of the islands!”

 Size matters.
-Despite thinking that a 80 passenger ship might be overcrowded, the fact of the matter is that it’s pretty much the opposite.
+Despite thinking that an 80 passenger ship might be overcrowded, the fact of the matter is that it’s pretty much the opposite.
 Bigger ships offer plenty more space and communal areas than smaller, single-guided yachts.
 Never opt for a smaller vessel if your goal is to have lots of private time outside your cabin.

 Some say hindsight is 20/20 vision, I say it’s wisdom for anyone else who finds themselves headed down the same path in similar shoes.
-Keeping in mind all three of these experiences, I’m irrevocably glad I chose to book my trip to the Galapags on the Santa Cruz II Galapagos cruise.
+Keeping in mind all three of these experiences, I’m irrevocably glad I chose to book my trip to the Galapagos on the Santa Cruz II Galapagos cruise.

 In a sense, I can’t help but feel incredibly lucky to have made the right choice when it came to picking the vessel that was right for me.
 But looking back, it wasn’t even really luck: it was proper discretion and a good evaluation of what’s out there.
-So when it come to a place as spectacular and amazing as the Galapagos, I now tell my friends over and over again: don’t think twice – choose wisely!
+So when it comes to a place as spectacular and amazing as the Galapagos, I now tell my friends over and over again: don’t think twice – choose wisely!